 This "Stagehand Primer" is specifically intended for the use of the Stagehands and Apprentices of IATSE Local 470.
 It remains the property of the author, Mick Alderson, and the contents of this website may not be copied, saved, reproduced, or duplicated in any way, either in whole or in part, without the written consent of the author.

-IATSE 470 was founded in 1973 as part of the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States and Canada; IATSE or IA for short.
+IATSE 470 was founded in 1973 as part of the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada; IATSE or IA for short.
 The IATSE as a whole is a member of AFL-CIO (the AFL combined with the CIO in 1955).
 The IA head office is located in NYC.

 Unlike Actors Equity, which is nationally organized, the IATSE is organized into Locals which handle theatre labor needs within a particular geographic area, called a "jurisdiction".
 IATSE Local 470's jurisdiction was originally Oshkosh-Fond du Lac, but has been expanded to cover all of Northeastern Wisconsin.
 The head office (usually referred to as "International") gives advice and guidance, but the actual wages and conditions are entirely up to each Local to negotiate with employers and venues within its own jurisdiction.
 Each contract is negotiated separately, each is unique.